 The measure of an insulation's ability to restrict the movement of heat is called its R-value, where the R stands for thermal resistance.
 The higher the R-value, the better the insulation is at stopping heat from moving through your walls, floors, or ceilings.
 When examining insulation options, the product with the highest R-value is always preferable.

 Loose-fill insulation has many advantages over traditional blanket batt insulation.
 It is a loose, fluffy substance that is blown into the area to be insulated by specialized equipment.
 Because it is loose, it can be placed in many locations that would be difficult to access with traditional insulation systems.
 Unfinished attic floors, areas around ductwork, and any other awkward to reach places are perfect locations for loose-fill insulation.
 It is also a perfect solution for adding insulation between finished walls, because it is not necessary to tear the walls down to install.
 A series of easily-repaired small holes are drilled in the wall, and the loose-fill is blown in through them.

-Because it is relatively easy to install, Loose-fill is increasingly the insulation of choice in Connecticut.
+Because it is relatively easy to install, Loose-fill is increasingly the insulation of choice in New Jersey.
 If you have a finished home but need to add new insulation, consider loose-fill.
-It must be installed by professionals, but we are available to perform this service anywhere in the Connecticut area, so give us a call right away for a free consultation and quote.
+It must be installed by professionals, but we are available to perform this service anywhere in the New Jersey area, so give us a call right away for a free consultation and quote.

 Give us a call today!
 (203) 570-8502

 All information provided is provided for information purposes only and does not constitute a legal contract between BRP Spray Foam Insulation and any person or entity unless otherwise specified.
 Information is subject to change without prior notice.
 Although every reasonable effort is made to present current and accurate information, BRP Spray Foam Insulation makes no guarantees of any kind.